-If you’re a practicing healthcare professional and looking to advance your knowledge – or pivot your current career trajectory – then a postgraduate degree is for you.
-With the healthcare industry only expanding in size, employers are increasingly prioritising postgraduate study when considering career advancement.
-Now is the time for you to start thinking about your next step.
+Are you a practising healthcare professional and looking to advance your knowledge?
+Want to pivot your current career trajectory?
+Then a postgraduate health degree is perfect for you.
+With the ever-expanding healthcare industry, employers are prioritising postgraduate study for career advancement.
+And with two brand-new health leadership master’s, now’s the time for you to start thinking about your next step.

-A Master of Health Management and Leadership from Charles Sturt will give you the skills to open doors and grow further in your health-based career.
-You’ll develop the in-depth knowledge required to manage and lead teams and projects, as well as plan, implement, monitor, and evaluate the health service delivery industry.
+A postgraduate health course from Charles Sturt will give you the skills to open doors and grow further in your health-based career.
+You’ll develop in-depth knowledge to manage and lead teams and projects, as well as plan, implement, monitor, and evaluate the health service delivery industry.
 It’s exciting, life-changing work.
 It lets you be an agent of change in your local community.
+And our new Master of Health (with specialisations) and Master of Health Professional Practice (with specialisations) will set you up for a successful health leadership career.

 So, what do management and leadership in health look like?
 And why would a master’s help catapult you to your next big career move?
 Let’s dig in.